How the Dealer Hits Soft 17 Rule Increases the House Edge

 %

-They play 10, 20, or 50 sessions per year.
-At 80 hands per hour and $25 per hand, the H17 table costs roughly $352 more per year than the S17 table for a player who sits down for four hours per visit over 10 visits.
+Those numbers appear small per session.
+At 80 hands per hour and $25 per hand, the H17 table costs you roughly $352 more per year than the S17 table if you play four hours per visit across 10 visits.
 That is a concrete, avoidable cost tied to a single rule printed on the felt.

 Frequently Asked Questions

 The H17 rule adds exactly 0.22 percent to the house edge compared to a table where the dealer stands on all 17s.
-On a standard six-deck game with S17, the house edge with perfect basic strategy is approximately 0.44 percent.
+On a standard six-deck S17 game with correct basic strategy, the house edge is approximately 0.44 percent.
 With H17, that rises to approximately 0.66 percent.

-Yes, in a handful of specific spots.
-The most important changes are doubling soft 18 (Ace-7) against a dealer Ace instead of standing, and doubling hard 11 against a dealer Ace instead of hitting.
-You should use a strategy card specifically calibrated for H17 rules to capture these adjustments correctly.
+Yes, in four specific spots.
+The two most important changes are doubling soft 18 against a dealer Ace instead of standing, and doubling hard 11 against a dealer Ace instead of hitting.
+Use a strategy card specifically calibrated for H17 rules to capture these adjustments correctly.

-Before you test these plays at a real table, run them through our free blackjack simulator practice unlimited hands at zero cost until every move becomes automatic.
+Before you test these plays at a real table, run them through our free blackjack simulator and practice unlimited hands at zero cost until every H17 adjustment is automatic.

 Know Your Table Rules Before You Bet